 So next time you go for a walk, either refrain from doing these common forms of distraction, or if you absolutely must do them, make sure you’re adamantly paying attention to surrounding traffic:

 - Texting, checking Facebook, or playing on your phone.

 - Talking on your phone or asking Siri a multitude of questions.

 - Reading a book, either on an electronic reader, or on a tablet.

 - Blindly following the crowd, while assuming they know what they are doing.

-Putting Down the Distractions to Decrease Pedestrian Crashes
+Putting Down the Distractions to Decrease Pedestrian Accidents

 Distracted driving consequences and risks are constantly being shown in the news, on television, and on billboards, but the same distractions are somehow being ignored by pedestrians.
 Help us raise awareness about pedestrian risks and encourage your friends and family to put down their distractions.
 Share this page on Facebook, Twitter, and Google Plus—together, we can help decrease pedestrian crashes and make our roads a safer place to walk and drive.

 Need more information on pedestrian injuries or claims?
 Contact us today for a free consultation.
 We’ll help answer any and all concerns and help determine if you're entitled to damages or compensation for your pedestrian injuries.
 Call today to get your questions answered and your worries put to rest.